mentainha/m3o/README.md

 ## Introduction

-M3O is a universal public API interface.
+M3O is a universal public API gateway.

 Explore, discover and consume public
 APIs as simpler programmable building blocks all on one platform.